 As a founding member of Cooperative Coffees, Third Coast Coffee directly imports coffee from small farmer cooperatives throughout Central and South America, Africa, Asia and Indonesia.
-We have gained mutually beneficial, long term relationships with our producer partners in the sixteen years of Cooperative Coffees' existence.
-Third Coast makes year-long commitments for our green coffee in order to supply us with a reliable and steady source of green coffee.
+We have gained mutually beneficial, long term relationships with our producer partners in the seventeen years of Cooperative Coffees' existence.
+Third Coast makes year-long commitments for our green coffee to ensure a reliable and steady supply of the many varieties that we offer.

 All our coffees are certified Fair Trade and Organically Grown.
 The one exception is Colombian coffee from Fondo Paez, which is Fair Trade "transitional", grown using organic methods and in the process of acquiring organic certification.